The Best of Da Nang for Digital Nomads

 Da Nang, a city located in central Vietnam, may not be the first location that comes to mind when thinking of a hub for digital nomads.
 However, despite a lack of co-works, this city is quickly becoming a popular destination for remote workers.

-With a growing number of cafes offering fast Wi-Fi and a relaxed atmosphere, Da Nang is proving to be a viable option for those seeking a change of pace from the typical bustling metropolis.
-Whether it’s for a quick work-cation or an extended stay, Da Nang’s combination of stunning natural beauty and modern conveniences makes it an ideal location for digital nomads.
+With a growing number of cafes offering fast Wi-Fi, Da Nang is proving to be a viable option for those seeking a change of pace from the typical bustling metropolis.
+Whether it’s for a quick work cation or an extended stay, Da Nang’s combination of stunning natural beauty and modern conveniences makes it an ideal location for digital nomads.

-I stayed in Da Nang for one month (My visa was for 35 days) and absolutely loved it.
-During my stay, I was able to explore the city and its surrounding areas by motorbike, meet more digital nomads, get some dates from bumble, and find nice cafes and coworking spaces to work in.
+I have been to Da Nang 3 times, and each time I discovered new things.
+During my stay, I was able to explore the city and its surrounding areas by motorbike, meet more digital nomads, get some dates from Bumble, and find nice cafes and coworking spaces to work in.

 In this guide, I’ll be summing up the best cafes and coworking spaces to work, how to meet new people, recommendations of things to do in the area, and some practical information about how to get around.
 So, let’s start!